Country(ies): Jordan

 None

-After a peaceful night’s rest, we journey to the nearby town of Madaba, renowned for its Byzantine mosaics and the famous 'Madaba Map'—the oldest surviving depiction of the Holy Land.
-From Madaba, we proceed to Mount Nebo, the site where the prophet Moses is said to have gazed upon the Promised Land, and where he is believed to be buried.
-On a clear day, which is typical, the views towards Jericho and the surrounding areas are stunning.
+After a restful night, we'll head to nearby Madaba to marvel at the Byzantine mosaics and the 'Madaba Map', the oldest preserved map of the Holy Land.
+From there, we'll make our way to Mount Nebo, the place where the prophet Moses is said to have looked across the Promised Land.
+On a clear day, which is most of the time, you'll get great views towards Jericho and beyond.

-Our last stop of the day takes us to the ancient city of Jerash, famed for being one of the largest and best-preserved Greco-Roman cities outside of Europe.
-Upon arrival in Jerash, we will visit the Forum, stroll along the Roman colonnaded streets, see the Nymphaeum, and explore the Temple of Artemis—perched on one of the city’s highest points.
+Our final visit of the day is to the ancient city of Jerash, known as one of the largest and best-preserved Greco-Roman cities outside of Europe.
+Once we arrive, we'll explore the Forum, wander its Roman colonnaded streets, and see the Nymphaeum and the Temple of Artemis, which was built on one of the city's highest points.

-We conclude the day with a drive back to Amman, where we’ll spend our final night in Jordan.
+The day ends with a drive back to Amman, where we will spend our final night in Jordan.

 OVERNIGHT: